Beaches in Forster and Taree

 Forster’s coastline also encompasses some of the most beautiful, quiet and varied surf locations in northern NSW.
 When the swell is large, head to the rock reef break known as Haydon's Rock, located at the southern end of Forster’s Main Beach.

 At Burgess Beach, you'll enjoy great body surfing when the conditions are right.
-Nine Mile Beach has spots with great waves most of the time, and Boomerang Beach and Blueys at Pacific Palms are also well-known surf beaches.
+Nine Mile Beach at Tuncurry has spots with great waves most of the time, and Boomerang Beach and Blueys at Pacific Palms are also well-known surf beaches.
 Please be attentive to all beach safety information and flags.